AGE: – 19th Century

 Amayapura also referred to as Amarapura, in Sanskrit Amarapura means “City of immortality”, was once the capital of Burma (Myanmar), but only for a short period of time.
 King Bodawpaya the ruling king at that time instigated the move to Amarapura from the then capital of Innwa in 1783, after brutally murdering his rivals, some of whom were family members.
 In 1823 the seat of government was again returned to Innwa briefly after which it was returned to Amarapura in 1841.
 The ruling King Mindon made Mandalay the last capital In 1857.

-Today Innwa has become a tourist attraction, it is a peaceful and tranquil area with scanty evidence of its once vibrant history.
+Innwa, now a peaceful and tranquil area shows scant evidence of its once vibrant history.
 There are very few remains of the old city as the palace was moved with the help of elephants to the new locale in Mandalay.
 The the city walls were later used for building railways and roads.